milroyg/wordpress-dfes/wp-content/plugins/chatbot/readme.txt

 = How to train AI with your website data using ChatBot = You can train an OpenAI model for the ChatBot with your data using one of the two methods (requires WPBot Pro Professional or Master License): Fine Tuning or GPT Assistant

 We suggest using GPT Assistant as this is easier, quicker, and more flexible.
-Our ChatBot for WordPress WPBot allows you to easily generate a JSON file containing all your website data that you can upload to your GPT Assistant.
 Here is a guideline for [How to train AI with your website data using WPBot](https://wpbot.pro/docs/knowledgebase/how-to-train-ai-with-your-website-data-using-chatbot/)

 = How to reduce OpenAI API cost and save money for your ChatBot = You can <strong>dramatically decrease</strong> the OpenAI API cost by using chatbot for WordPress’s default features (which are free) in combination with OpenAI.